wp-plugins/genesis-communities-cpt/readme.txt

 = Is this plugin translation ready? =

-The code is in place, but there are still phrases in the plugin that need to be updated.
+Yes.
+The code is in place.

 ==Changelog==